Nick7244/Computer-Vision-Final-Project/README.md

 - InceptionV3
   - Update Inception_model.py
   - Remove final layer and replace with correct classification
-- Custom
-  - Decide on custom architecture
-  - Update Custom_model.py

 ### Train models
-- Using dataset, train relevant parts of model
+- Using dataset, train new top layer

 ### Test performance and speed
 - Using dataset, test accuracy and speed of prediction

-### Find optimal preprocessing
-- Use feature data from 3 established architectures as input to custom architecture
-- Summarize performance and speed

 ### Find optimal feature layer
-- Use feature data from between blocks of established architectures as input to custom architecture
-- Summarize performance and speed
+- For preloaded architecture with the best performance, fine-tune model by unfreezing blocks